raresc4/CloudPics/README.md

 - *User Authentification* : Secure user registration and login using JSON Web Tokens (JWT) for authentication.
 - *Photo Upload* : Users can upload photos to the cloud.
 - *Photo Gallery* : Users can view their uploaded photos in a gallery format.
-- *Responsive Design* : The application is designed to be fully responsive and work on all devices.

 # Technologies Used